GenericMappingTools/2019-unavco-course/INSTALL.md

 course requires GMT 6, which is not available on most distributions.

 Most Linux distributions come with a text editor installed.
-You may also [install Visual Studio Code](#install-a-text-editor) is you want but it is not required.
+You may also [install Visual Studio Code](#install-a-text-editor) if you want but it is not required.

 ### Installing with conda